chhejom/E-Commerce-Sales-Data-Analysis/README.md

 # Insights
 * Sales Concentration: Major sales are concentrated in a few key cities such as San Francisco, Los Angeles, and New York City, highlighting areas with higher purchasing power and frequent transactions.
-* Product Popularity: Monitors and batteries are among the top-selling products, indicating their popularity and demand among consumers.
+* Product Popularity: Apple products are among the top-selling products, indicating their popularity and demand among consumers.
 * Customer Behavior: Certain customers, like the one at 193 Forest St, show a high responsiveness to promotions and deals, making them ideal targets for future marketing campaigns.
 * Engagement Opportunities: Identifying least interactive customers provides a basis for targeted re-engagement strategies to boost their participation and increase overall sales.
 * Trend Analysis: Understanding product trends and shelf life helps in optimizing inventory management and ensuring the availability of popular items.